mediaformat/mediaformat/README.md

 # Welcome, Bienvenue, Fáilte 👋

 ## Personal updates 🗒
+- September: Found work & have been onboarding.
+I've put a pause on some personal projects for the moment.
-- August: [#OpenToWork](https://www.linkedin.com/in/django-doucet/), & contributing to OSS projects
+- August: [#OpenToWork](https://www.linkedin.com/in/django-doucet/), & contributing to OSS projects.
-- July: Vacation 🏝😎
+- July: Vacation 🏝😎!
-- June: Thanks to an [ICUF](https://www.icuf.ie/) scholarship, I spent 3 weeks immersed in the Irish language @[Acadamh](https://www.acadamh.ie/) in Connemara 🇮🇪
+- June: Thanks to an [ICUF](https://www.icuf.ie/) scholarship, I spent 3 weeks immersed in the Irish language @[Acadamh](https://www.acadamh.ie/) in Connemara 🇮🇪!

 ## Latest Blog Posts 📚